-- The need for assessment implementation is based on data that identifies a dialysis facility that would benefit from a D-AFIX assessment by a dialysis facility D-AFIX coordinator.
-Current vaccination data for the dialysis facility should be generated from the facility EMR.
-CROWNWeb data provided through the Network can also be used. - 1.
-A dialysis facility is identified for D-AFIX assessment by low vaccination rates as reported in the dialysis facility EMR and/or CROWNWeb.
+- 1. The need for assessment implementation is based on data from CROWNWeb that identifies dialysis facilities that would benefit from a D-AFIX assessment by an ESRD Network staff person. - 1.
+Dialysis facilities are identified for D-AFIX assessment by low vaccination rates as reported in CROWNWeb.
 Recommended criteria for consideration: - <85% vaccination rate for hepatitis B - <85% vaccination rate for pneumococcal pneumonia - <85% influenza vaccination coverage levels can also be assessed and improved by following the D-AFIX process - 2.
-A dialysis facility is identified for D-AFIX assessment by disparity in vaccination rates.
-Recommended criteria for consideration: - Disparity of >5 percentage points comparing African American vs. White - Disparity of >5 percentage points comparing Hispanic vs. Non-Hispanic - Disparity of >5 percentage points comparing rural vs. urban
+Dialysis facilities are identified for D-AFIX assessment by disparity in vaccination rates.
+Recommended criteria for consideration: - Disparity of >5 percentage points comparing African American vs. White - Disparity of >5 percentage points comparing Hispanic vs. Non-Hispanic - Disparity of >5 percentage points comparing rural vs. urban - Disparity of >5 percentage points comparing female vs. male - Disparity of >5 percentage points comparing age 65 and older vs. younger than age 65